BSITMarianne000/app_dspamph/README.md

 # D-SpamPH

-The main objective of this study is to ----
+The main objective of this study is to develop a mobile application to detect SMS spam and aggregate data to the web for analytical processing

    > obj 1